-Once you have completed only one of these steps, move onto the next step.
+Once you've completed either one of these steps, you can move onto the next step.

 eth1_deposit_data.rlp file from your validator

-directory (created in Step 1) to submit your 3.2 Goerli-ETH
+directory (created in the previous step) to submit your 3.2 Goerli-ETH

 deposit using Metamask.

-Hint: the method used in Step 1 will determine where this file is located.
+Note that the method you used in step 1 will determine where this file is located.

 Your validator deposit was submitted and this step is complete.

-This deposit is using gETH (Goerli ETH) which has no real value.
-Don't ever send real ETH to our deposit contract!
+This deposit is made using gETH (Goerli ETH) which has no real value.
+Please don't ever send real ETH to our deposit contract!

-Leave your beacon node and validator client running and you'll see logs as the beacon node keeps synced with the network and the validator client produces blocks and attestations.
+Leave your beacon node and validator client running and you'll see logs as the beacon node stays synced with the network while the validator client produces blocks and attestations.